-In line with The University of Melbourne's Reconciliation Action Plan (RAP) developed in 2010, the Faculty has developed an Indigenous Employment Plan and an Indigenous Student Recruitment Plan, both of which specify targets and strategies for the period 2012-2015.
+In line with The University of Melbourne's Reconciliation Action Plan 2 (RAP2) for 2015-2017, the Faculty has developed an Indigenous Employment Plan and an Indigenous Student Recruitment Plan, both of which specify targets and strategies for the period 2016-2018.

-In April 2011, a Faculty of Arts Indigenous Employment Framework Working Group was established in order to develop the local Indigenous Employment Plan (IEP).
+A Faculty of Arts Indigenous Employment Framework Working Group is established in order to develop the local Indigenous Employment Plan (IEP).

 - Improved attraction and engagement strategies through targeted advertising

 - Provision of additional support to Indigenous applicants

 - Development of new and innovative cultural awareness mediums such as public lectures and seminars

 The Faculty of Arts Indigenous Employment Framework Working Group is chaired by Associate Professor Birgit Lang, Assistant Dean (Equal Opportunity and Diversity):

 In May 2012, a Faculty Indigenous Student Recruitment Plan Implementation Working Group was constituted to oversee the implementation of the Faculty’s Indigenous Student Recruitment and Retention Plan (ISRRP).

 The Indigenous Student Plan 2016-2018 outlines a range of strategies that aim to increase the enrolment and retention of Indigenous students in Faculty programs.
 These include: